WestDRI/wgpages/content/bash202302/bash-01-intro.md

 *tcsh*, *zsh*, etc. The main difference between these is a slight change in the command syntax.

 For the hands-on work, we have set up a small training cluster *bobthewren.c3.ca* that features the same software setup as our real production clusters.
-In the ["Introduction to HPC"](../../hpc-menu) course you will learn the specifics of working on a cluster: its software environment, scheduler, compilers, parallel programming models, and so on.
-In this course we will learn how to work with a remote Linux machine and its filesystem, the basic Linux commands, how to transfer files to/from/between remote systems, how to automate things, and similar introductory topics.
+In our "Introduction to HPC" course we teach the specifics of working on a cluster: its software environment, scheduler, compilers, parallel programming models, and so on.
+In this course we start with the basics and learn how to work with a remote Linux machine and its filesystem, the basic Linux commands, how to transfer files to/from/between remote systems, how to automate things, and similar introductory topics.